 Spindletop Charities, Inc. (also known as Spindletop International) was founded in 1966 by a young man working in the oil industry, Loy D. “Butch” Griffin.
 His vision was to build an organization promoting goodwill and fellowship within the oil and gas industry while benefiting children “in need.”
 Griffin chose the name “Spindletop” to ensure the charity would be recognized with the oil and gas industry.
 Today, because of Spindletop’s solid foundation, the support from the industry and the many dedicated volunteers, Spindletop continues to make significant contributions to area youth charities.

 Spindletop’s successful fundraising is the result of three major annual events: the Spindletop Oilmen’s Golf Tournament, the Spindletop Holiday Ball and the Spindletop Mardi Gras Celebration, as well as general donations.
 The two-day Spindletop Golf Tournament is traditionally held the weekend prior to the Offshore Technology Conference.
-It is the world’s largest oilmen’s charity golf tournament having worldwide participation, and our 51st annual tournament was held in 2016.
+It is the world’s largest oilmen’s charity golf tournament having worldwide participation.
 The annual Spindletop Holiday Ball remains the premiere holiday event in the industry, highlighting the various charities supported throughout the year.
-Our 44th annual event will be held in 2016.
 The Spindletop Mardi Gras Celebration is the first Spindletop event of the year, and continues to grow in popularity amongst its sponsors.
-Our 14th annual event will be held in 2017.

 Spindletop Charities, Inc. is managed by an eleven person Board of Trustees, executives who are representative of both the service and operating sectors of the oil and gas industry.
 The two full-time Spindletop employees work closely with the Trustees, volunteers and they each spend quality time volunteering with several Spindletop supported youth organizations.
-Thanks to the generosity of Cameron, a Schlumberger Company, the Spindletop employees are located at in-kind donated office space at a Cameron location.
+Thanks to the generosity of Cameron, a Schlumberger Company, the Spindletop employees are located at in-kind donated office space at a Cameron, a Schlumberger company location.